 - the Health of the Nation Outcome Scales (HoNOS)/Health of the Nation Outcome Scales for Children and Adolescents (HoNOSCA)/Health of the Nation Outcome Scale 65+ (HoNOS65+)

 - Life Skills Profile (LSP-16)

 - mental health legal status.

-The classification structure is illustrated in Figures 1 and 2.
+The classification structure for admitted and community settings is illustrated in Figures 1 and 2.

 Figure 1: AMHCC V1.0 - Admitted setting

 Figure 2: AMHCC V1.0 - Community setting